The essential steps for managing enrollment

 Step 4: attracting families

-- Your business’s brand and identity
+- Brand and identity

 - What is your value proposition?